feathersjs-ecosystem/feathers-hooks/README.md

 ### As service properties

-You can also add `before` and `after` hooks to your initial service object right away by setting the `before` and `after` properties to the hook object:
+You can also add `before` and `after` hooks to your initial service object right away by setting the `before` and `after` properties to the hook object.
+The following example has the same effect as the previous examples:

 ```js
 var TodoService = {